-Watersheds and water resources continue to be important topics covered in a summer Community Mapping with GIS course that is held annually in Durham.
-This course for educators, community leaders and other interested persons taught participants how to use the desktop Geographic Information System software - a computer based technology that allows users to create, map, manage, analyze and manipulate data and related locational information.
+Watersheds and water resources continue to be important topics covered in our spring semester Multidisciplinary Lakes Management course and our summer Community Mapping with GIS and Watershed Ecology courses that are held annually.
+These course for educators, community leaders and other interested persons teach participants how to use the desktop Geographic Information System software - a computer based technology that allows users to create, map, manage, analyze and manipulate data and related locational information.

-Research initiated by the New Hampshire Lakes Lay Monitoring Program and collaborators Dr. John Sasner and Dr. Jim Haney of the UNH Center for Freshwater

-Biology continued to focus on how watershed development and our activities on the landscape play a role in creating potentially toxic algae blooms.
-Analogous to the 'red tide" of estuaries, certain blue-green algae (microscopic bacteria) can produce toxins that are heath risks to anihumans. mals and Α \$150,000 grant from the Environmental Protection Agency and additional assistance from the University's Water Resources Research Center has supported field to over 50 lakes trips throughout the state to monitor these populations, test for toxicity, trace the movement of toxins into mussels, cray-

-Figure 3.
-National LLMP Support to Volunteer Monitoring Programs fish and fish and determine what conditions favor toxic blooms of these organisms.
+Research initiated by the New Hampshire Lakes Lay Monitoring Program and collaborators Dr. John Sasner and Dr. Jim Haney of the UNH Center for Freshwater Biology continued to focus on how watershed development and our activities on the landscape play a role in creating potentially toxic algae blooms.
+Analogous to the 'red tide" of estuaries, certain blue-green algae (microscopic bacteria) can produce toxins that are heath risks to animals and humans. \$150,000 grant from the Environmental Protection Agency and additional assistance from the University's Water Resources Research Center has supported field trips to over 50 lakes throughout the state to monitor these populations, test for toxicity, trace the movement of toxins into mussels, crayfish and fish and determine what conditions favor toxic blooms of these organisms.
 Lakes Lay Monitoring Program participants helped make this EPA funded project a success by providing in-lake transportation and collecting water and mussel samples that were incorporated into ongoing research projects.